betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 Before getting into the some of the surprising benefits of the OpenSSF Best Practices and Badge App site, it is worth going into some detail about the best practices themselves and the "Badge App" website.

-The OpenSSF Best Practices are broken down in several different ways:
+The OpenSSF Best Practices are broken down and organized in several different ways:

 * Required or optional practices:
   * MUST: Required/not optional (unless 'N/A' is allowed)